Golden Spike Company: Plans and resources

-Company President/CEO Alan Stern announced in briefing papers that the company had commenced feasibility studies into commercial missions to the Moon from early 2010 and formed the company in the third quarter of that year.
+Company president and CEO Alan Stern announced in briefing papers that the company had commenced feasibility studies into commercial missions to the Moon from early 2010 and formed the company in the third quarter of that year.
 Since then, the company had been building its business models and soliciting investment.
 The company had budgeted between $7 and $8 billion to achieve their objective, followed by approximately $1.5 billion fee per each "two-human lunar surface mission".
 Golden Spike would follow a model like that of the Russian spaceflight industry in the 1980s and 1990s.
 The company said it can cut costs by partnering with other aerospace companies and using existing rockets or rockets already in development, needing to only build a lunar lander and a specialized spacesuit for astronauts for the Moon.
 Stern said they expected to sign up as many as 15 to 20 countries or foreign space agencies as well as companies and individuals who want to explore the Moon for science or adventure.
 They had identified a mission profile, including various launch options as well as trajectory and spacecraft for landing on the Moon.
 It involved two sets of two launches from Earth to Earth orbit: one set for the lander and the propulsion unit to send it to Moon orbit, and the other set for the crew vehicle and the propulsion unit to send it to Moon orbit.
 The two propulsion units are then disposed of.
 In Moon orbit, the lander and the crew vehicle have a rendez-vous, and the crew move to the lander.
 They land and return to the crew vehicle, and return to Earth in the crew vehicle.

 Spacecraft and components used by this company would have been manufactured by American companies.
 The first robotic flights to the Moon were proposed to take place by 2020.